It can be a challenge to combine a desire for a ‘green’ environment with the need for household furnishings that are dog-proof and easy to keep clean.

-So, how can you make your home dog-friendly and safe?
-Implement these tips for achieving a dog-friendly home:
+How can you make your home dog-friendly and safe?

 Continue reading to tick actions from our dog proofing your home, room by room, checklist.